its-lab/MoniTutor/README.md

 ```

 Now, You can begin to define scenarios.
-Note, that once you are finished, you need to provide your students access to
+Note, that once you are finished, you need to provide your students with access to
-the client.py file to connect to the server.
+the client.py file in order to connect to the server.

 #### Setting up the Monitutor Client